bparanj/coding-skill/_posts/2019-03-28-recursion-basics.md

 ### Recursion

 Recursion is a powerful programming technique.
+We discussed reduction in the article [Problem Solving Techniques for Coding Interview]({% post_url 2020-01-23-problem-solving-techniques-for-coding-interview %})

+#### Simplify and Delegate

+Recursion is a powerful kind of reduction, which can be described as follows:

+- If the given instance of the problem can be solved directly, solve it directly.
+- Otherwise, reduce it to one or more simpler instances of the same problem

+Your only task is to simplify the original problem or to solve it directly when simplification is either unnecessary or impossible.

+Eventually, the recursive reductions must lead to an elementary base case that can be solved by some other method.

+Otherwise, the recursive algorithm will loop forever.
+The most common way to satisfy this condition is to reduce to one or more smaller instances of the same problem.

 Now, let's take look at a few examples.

 #### Fibonacci Example